 |No Jumbo Points for You|

 Needs: Needs for each recruiting class have been determined by a cherry-picked panel of school "superfans" who have a long-term view of the overall needs of a particular year's recruiting class.
+These are ranked first (max of 5 points), second (max of four points) and third (max of 3 points).

 Committee Adjustment: an adjustment to the Patsy ratings which could be a minor adjustment if the "look and smell" test seems to misrepresent the actual overall quality of the class.